(Passed, June 2002; last

 d.
 Two or three Members will be up for reselection or replacement each year ( I.E. Three in year one, three in year two, and three in year three.)

-a.
+a. a.
 Vote on all records in a timely manner.
-Although each Voting Member is expected to vote on each record expeditiously, there will be a final deadline of two months for each individual record from the time it is posted.
-If there are unusual circumstances, an extension may be granted either to the Committee as a whole, (i.e. for a difficult record), or to an individual for any valid reason (upon request by that individual to the Secretary).
+Although each Voting Member is expected to vote on each record expeditiously, there will be a final deadline for each round of the review (see section IV.C.9).
+If more time is needed to make a good decision, an extension will be granted upon request to the Secretary by any Voting Member.

 b.
 Vote in all elections and on all proposals in a timely manner or before any reasonable deadline which might be established by the Secretary

 c.
 Assist the Secretary in carrying out the Bylaw.
 For example: making Review List changes, updating the checklist, reviewing and updating the Bylaws, creating the yearly reports. etc..

 d.
 Propose changes to the Review List and Bylaws when a change is appropriate.

 e.
 Maintain internet access and an email account that can be checked often.

 E. Election, Term of Office, and Responsibilities: Secretary

 1. Election and Term: Same as Voting Members

 a.
 Preside as acting chairman of the Committee [See section III.A]